felixarntz/wp-media-picker/README.md

 * Accepts a boolean
 * Default: false

+`change`:
+* An optional callback function to run when the attachment has changed
+* Accepts a function
+* Default: false

+`clear`:
+* An optional callback function to run when the attachment selection has been cleared
+* Accepts a function
+* Default: false

 `label_add`:
 * Sets the text for the add button on the field
 * Accepts a string